top of page

 Dairy

 Any milk used is 2% lactose-free.
 Some products contain cream, cheese, or butter (not lactose-free), such as cheesy breads, scones, and cookies.
 Our scones are made with fat-free half-and-half (not lactose-free).
+Look for the dairy symbol on our browse & order page if you are lactose-free.

 Nuts and Seeds